Where it All Started

 Around 1994, Spring Creek Garden had grown to be approximately 60-70 acres.
 In the late nineties, the garden was downsized because of other business ventures and eventually sat idle for a year before Dan took it over in 2001.
 At the young age of 16, Dan was fortunate enough to have his family as mentors and was able to plant a modest amount of acres on the family land.

 Dan used the garden to fund his University degree in Agriculture Business and successfully turned his summer job into his post-university career.
 He married in 2010 and gradually began to introduce his new wife, Chelsea, into his market gardening business.
 Dan and Chelsea eventually went on to win the 2016 Saskatchewan Outstanding Young Farmers Award.

-Spring Creek Garden is focused on providing its consumers with a fresh and local product.
+Spring Creek Garden is focused on providing its consumers with fresh and local products.
 Dan and Chelsea Erlandson are committed to sustainable agriculture and are passionate about helping people find local products easily.
 They want to be able to assist their consumers in providing a local product and marketing it through as many avenues as possible, whether it be farmers markets, commercial wholesaling, or CSA (Community Supported Agriculture).